 Domestic violence is a community concern that is taken seriously by our police department and judicial system.

-Contact us at Hallier Lawrence for more information on how to protect you and your children’s physical well-being.
+Contact us at Hallier Stearns PLC for more information on how to protect you and your children’s physical well-being.